 For more breakfast and brunch recommendations, check out our sister property Bienville House’s picks for the 10 Best Spots for Brunch in the French Quarter.

 Criollo — Locals know that lunch is where it’s at, and locals who work in downtown New Orleans flock to our very own Criollo Restaurant.
 It’s a great backdrop for doing business or just relaxing for a leisurely lunch.
-The Criollo Classic Reuben Sandwich and Smoked Turkey Waldorf Salad with Granny Smith applies, roasted walnuts and seedless grapes are two dishes that our regulars keep coming back for.
+The Criollo Classic Reuben Sandwich and Smoked Turkey Waldorf Salad with Granny Smith apples, roasted walnuts, and seedless grapes are two dishes that our regulars keep coming back for.

 Green Goddess — With an extensive list of gluten-free and vegan menu items (plus plenty for picky carnivores), Green Goddess is a healthy choice for lunch that doesn’t feel in the least bit like a sacrifice.
 Case in point: the kale salad tossed with sugar cane vinaigrette, roasted nuts, barberries topped with burrata, roasted beets, and crispy kale garnish.